Tatsuya-Nonogaki/Straypenguins-Tips-Inventory/Linux/SELinux/selinux-mod_wl-allow-httpd-7003.md

 #### 1. Check if Port 7003 is Assigned

-If the outbound network port in question is well-known and commonly used, you must use the predefined type name.
-If the port is not defined on your OS, you will need to define a new type.
-Or, you may wish to assign your own type name for clarity or future maintenance.
+If the outbound port is well-known and commonly used, you must use the predefined type name.
+If the port is not defined on your OS, you will need to define a new type, or you may wish to assign your own type name for clarity or future maintenance.

 ```bash
 semanage port -l | grep -w '700[0-9]' | grep tcp